Chair- Nathan Mitchell

 The New York State Climate Smart Communities (CSC) Program is a network of New York communities engaged in reducing greenhouse gas emissions and improving climate resilience.
 Municipalities become involved with the CSC Program by adopting the CSC Pledge, which includes 10 elements that lead to a reduction of greenhouse gas emissions and provide guidance on climate change adaptation.
 Municipalities can opt to participate in the Climate Smart Certification Program and can access technical support and funding opportunities to reach their certification goals.

-- The Village of Piermont has taken the CSC pledge and is planning to submit the certification application.
+The Village of Piermont adopted the CSC pledge, has fulfilled key requirements of CSC certification and will be submitting an application for certification imminently.
 The Village conducted a Greenhouse Gas Emission Inventory and is considering additional projects to complete the certification process.
+For more updates on CSC, visit the Sustainable Piermont page on the Village’s website.

 Want to see what sea-level rise looks like in your neighborhood?
-Visit Scenic Hudson’s Sea Level Rise Mapper to view projected impacts.
+Visit Scenic Hudson’s Sea Level Rise Mapper at http://scenichudson.org/slr/mapper to view projected impacts, or come down to Village Hall to find your house on our Topo map!

 This content was written by Elizabeth LoGiudice through a partnership between River Haggie Outdoors and Cornell University Water Resources Institute, with funding from the Environmental Protection Fund through the New York State Department of Environmental Conservation Hudson River Estuary Program.